Aisha Yesufu: Activism

 Njideka Agbo wrote of Yesufu in The Guardian in 2019, "Often maligned for her stance on national issues in Nigeria by pro-government voices, she is not a run-of-the-mill activist.
 Her penchant for naming names has earned her truckloads of enemies, and perhaps, admirers".

 #BringBackOurGirls

 After the terrorist group, Boko Haram abducted 276 schoolgirls in 2014, Yesufu and Oby Ezekwesili co-founded the #BringBackOurGirls movement to push for their rescue.
-Yesufu was among the women protestors who marched on the Nigerian National Assembly, in the nation's capital, Abuja, on 30 April 2014.
+Yesufu was among the women protesters who marched on the Nigerian National Assembly, in the nation's capital, Abuja, on 30 April 2014.

 End SARS

 Yesufu has been a prominent member of the End SARS movement, which began in 2017 and draws attention to police brutality in Nigeria and draws its name from a controversial police unit in the Nigeria Police Force called the Special Anti-Robbery Squad (SARS).
 A photograph of her wearing hijab at an End SARS protest became an iconic symbol of the movement.
 Yesufu has said of the End SARS protests, "I will not be an irresponsible parent and leave this fight for my children.
 I am ready to sacrifice my life for my children to live.
 I brought them to this world, and I need to fix the world I put them in."